jongeuni/nestjs-auth/src/README.md

 User registration and deletion can be found in the user domain, while login and token-related logic can be found in the auth domain.

 I hope my code is helpful to those who may not be familiar with development.

+### swagger
+Use the function of the swagger to a minimum.